-Traffic delays are expected in several areas
+Traffic delays may be expected

-Royal Bay on Metchosin Road and Latoria Boulevard
+- Metchosin Road and Latoria Boulevard

 Construction of storm drain May 27 - June 20, 2021

-Works to enable ongoing development in Royal Bay and Royal Beach
+- Works to enable ongoing development in Royal Bay and Royal Beach

-Olympic View on Latoria Road
+- Olympic View on Latoria Road at Veterans Memorial Parkway

-Roundabout at Latoria + Veterans Memorial Parkway
+Design and preparation for construction of a new roundabout at Latoria + Veterans Memorial Parkway

-Safe practices for traffic control are mandated through the Traffic Management Manual for Work on Roadways which is published by the Ministry of Transportation.
+Traffic control personnel are certified: Safe practices for traffic control are mandated through the Traffic Management Manual for Work on Roadways which is published by the Ministry of Transportation.
 All certified traffic control companies are required to abide by this document.
 Please do your part by obeying all directions and signs.

-It will be bumpy in the active work zone, so please take your time.
+Road surfaces in active work zones are often temporary: It will be bumpy in the active work zone, so please take your time.
 When several stages of work are required, temporary asphalt is often put in place to allow for repeated underground access at each stage of the project.
 It would increase the length of the project and add significant cost to have contractors mill out the existing trench and repave the surface each time.

 Road works adjacent to new construction are generally managed by the property owner/developer, guided by a development agreement where the City has stipulated requirements.
 City staff do regular site inspections, however the finer details and exact timing of works is often influenced by specific project, labour and supply contingencies.